 There is a halfway house.
 You can invest in a SIPP but also get advice from a regulated financial adviser about where to invest the money.
 In that way you have a tailor-made pension.

 Advised SIPPs will be more expensive than the ones where you make all the decisions independently – usually called an ‘execution only’ SIPP service, which just carries out (or executes) your wishes and takes no responsibility for them being sensible or not.

 You will normally manage your SIPP online through what is called a ‘platform’, which is a bit like a bank account.
 The quality and the cost of platforms varies.
 Some providers will integrate the SIPP and the platform and sell them as a bundle.
 Check that you can easily see where your money is invested and, if you want to, move it easily into other investments.

 What are the costs related to SIPPs?

 Most providers make no charge for setting up a SIPP (though some do), but once you have one open then there are five charges you may face.
-First, there will usually be an annual administration charge, which can range from nothing to several hundred pounds.
-A simple good value SIPP will cost less than 0.5% of your fund.
+First, there will usually be an annual administration charge, which could be £100 a year or a percentage relating to your level of investment, such as 0.40%.

 Then, if you want to transfer money in from another pension, you will usually be charged for doing that – either a fixed fee of up to £200 or a charge for the time it takes, which may cost more.